Tag: identity

 Psalm 142; Amos 9:1–4; Acts 23:12–35

 The vision (that came true) of the destruction of the temple at Bethel sounds pretty severe.
 It was.
-That Amos’ call was to this showed that God was not truly done with Israel.
+That Amos’ call was to this nation showed that God was not truly done with Israel.
 God still wanted these descendants of Israel and Abraham.
-Abandoning of the dream, the covenant, and the .
+Abandoning of the dream, the , and the hope.

 ※Reflection※